Songs to Sing / Rhymes to Say

 Pumpkins and golf tees: Get a pumpkin, golf tees, and a toy hammer.
 Kids ages 3 and up can hammer the tees into the pumpkin.
 For toddlers, you can hammer several golf tees in – they can take the tees out and put them back in – great small motor practice!

 Crafts to Do:

 Sticky Apple Tree.
-Cut out a tree shape from brown paper for the trunk and green contact paper for the leaves.
-But face the sticky side of the contact paper out from the wall.
-Cut out red apple shapes from paper (or use red pom-poms), and let your child stick them to the tree, take them off the tree, and stick on again.
+Cut out a tree shape from brown contact paper for the trunk.
+Cut green paper leaves and red paper apples (or use green and red pompoms).
+Hang the contact paper on the wall, with the sticky side facing out.
+Let your child stick “leaves” and “apples” to the tree, take them off the tree, and stick on again.
 Inspiration

 Apple prints.
 Put some paint on a tray.
 Cut an apple in half.
 Show your child how to make prints by dipping the apple in the paint, then pressing it on to a paper.
 Source

 - Owl Babies by Martin Waddell.
 One of our favorites!!
 A sweet story about three baby owls who worry when mama goes hunting.
 But of course mama comes back!